Pamblam/EasyImage/README.md

 * Get information about the image such as size, mime type, a list of colors in the image, et cetera.
 * ~~Call and wish you a happy birthday.~~ *Feature still in beta.*

-Be sure to check out the docs [here](http://geneticcoder.com/EasyImage/) or download the docs.html file to see the complete list of features and functionality.
+Be sure to check out the docs [here](http://pamblam.github.io/EasyImage/) to see the complete list of features and functionality.

 @todo - compile and add list of credits.